thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/pass-tube-array/README.md

 The board itself holds between 1 and 4 6550 pentodes, which are wired in parallel.
 Each 6550 supplies 100mA of current for the PSU output.
-The tubes installed should be a matched set so that they share the current toughly equally.
-10 Ohm ballast resistors in series with each 6550 cathode aids in load sharing.
+The tubes installed should be a matched set so that they share the current roughly equally.
+A 10 Ohm ballast resistor in series with each 6550 cathode aids in load sharing.

 Each 6550 also contains a 150 Ohm screen protection resistor, in addition